Skip to content

 This approach is particularly effective when combined with upper blepharoplasty, as both surgeries complement each other perfectly.
 It is also excellent for patients who do not have significant wrinkles on the forehead and only wish to correct the lateral droop.

 The coronal technique uses a continuous incision from ear to ear, positioned a few centimetres behind the hairline.
-Although it has been the gold standard for decades, I now reserve it for specific cases that require significant tissue mobilization or for patients with very short foreheads who benefit from the recession of the hairline.
+Although it has been the gold standard for decades, I now reserve it for specific cases that require significant tissue mobilisation or for patients with very short foreheads who benefit from the recession of the hairline.

 The coronal technique offers maximum control over the final position of the eyebrows and allows for simultaneous treatment of forehead wrinkles, glabellar lines, and eyebrow asymmetry comprehensively.

 The direct lift removes a strip of skin immediately above the eyebrow.
-It is a technique I reserve for very specific situations — usually male patients with very thick eyebrows that camouflage the scar, or cases of facial paralysis where the precision of repositioning is critical.
+It is a technique I reserve for very specific situations — usually male patients with very thick eyebrows that conceal the scar, or cases of facial paralysis where the precision of repositioning is critical.
 Its advantages are the simplicity and predictability of the result.

-The indication for eyebrow lift goes far beyond age.
+The recommendation for eyebrow lift goes far beyond age.
 I have patients in their thirties with significant droop and patients in their sixties with eyebrows in the ideal position.
 What determines the need for surgery are specific signs that I carefully evaluate during the consultation.

-In many cases, the best strategy is to combine both procedures: the eyebrow lift repositions the eyebrow and eliminates the supercilary excess skin, while blepharoplasty treats the genuine excess of eyelid skin and fat bags.
+In many cases, the best strategy is to combine both procedures: the eyebrow lift repositions the eyebrow and eliminates the supercilary excess skin, while blepharoplasty treats the genuine excess of eyelid skin and under-eye bags.
 The combined result is significantly superior to that of any isolated procedure.

-Positioning the eyebrows harmoniously is one of the skills that most differentiates an experienced facial plastic surgeon.
+Positioning the eyebrows naturally is one of the skills that most differentiates an experienced facial plastic surgeon.
 It is not simply about lifting — if it were, any doctor could do it.
 The challenge lies in finding the exact position that rejuvenates without making it look artificial, that opens the gaze without creating surprise.

 In women, the ideal eyebrow has an arched shape, with the highest point located at the junction between the middle third and the lateral third.
 The medial portion starts at the level of the orbital rim, and the lateral tail is slightly above the inner corner.
 This geometry gives femininity and expressiveness to the gaze.